 According to an annual round-up by Reporters Without Borders (RSF) in 2020 at least 50 journalists and media workers have been killed worldwide and the vast majority were in countries considered to be “at peace”.

 Ten journalists were killed after publishing investigations into cases of local corruption or misuse of public funds.
-Four killed for their stories on organised crime.
-Meanwhile seven journalists were killed while covering protests.
+Four were killed for their stories on organised crime.
+Meanwhile, seven journalists were killed while covering protests.

 For instance, Chinese journalist Zhang Zhan was jailed for four years for “picking quarrels and provoking trouble”.
 He sent dispatches from Wuhan during the chaotic initial stages of the outbreak.

 The deadliest countries

 Mexico was the deadliest nation for journalists in 2020, with eight reporters killed.

 “The links between drug traffickers and politicians remain, and journalists who dare to cover these or related issues continue to be the targets of barbaric murders,” the report said.

 Iraq was the second-deadliest country, with six deaths, followed by Afghanistan, with five.
 India and Pakistan were an equal fourth, each reporting the deaths of four journalists.